 You know the expression, the best time to plant a tree is 20 years ago.
 The second best time is right now.

-48. Plant as many native trees as you can today.
+48. Plant as many (non-invasive, locally-suitable) trees as you can today.
 And how does that save money, you ask?
 If you’ve ever checked the price of buying a mature tree, you know how expensive they are.
 And what’s better than a sustainable gift to the future?

 These money-saving tips are just the beginning.
 Most gardeners seem to become frugal over time as they recognize the connection between sustainability, resourcefulness, and responsible spending.
 If you’ve got favourite tips or questions, I’d love to hear them.

 - How to Remove Weeds from a Brick Pathway without Herbicides | It’s not easy but neither is it poisonous.

 - 7 Weeding Tips Every Gardener Should Know | These make it much easier!